arichornlover/uYouEnhanced/README.md

 But as of writing this, I’d recommend using uYouEnhanced with YouTube version v20.22.1 or higher.
 Thanks for understanding!

-And thanks to the developers qnblackcat, PoomSmart & other  allowing me to expand this fork from where it is today!
+And thanks to the developers qnblackcat, PoomSmart & others allowing me to expand this fork from where it is today!

 <p align="center">
   <a href="https://user-images.githubusercontent.com/78001398/271790092-006e81cc-715a-4fbc-aff6-15832e2da8c4.png">